aetperf/aetperf.github.io/_posts/2025-09-29-Data-Loading-From-S3-Parquet-Files-to-PostgreSQL-on-OVH-Cloud.md

 ### About FastTransfer

 FastTransfer is designed specifically for efficient data movement between different database systems, particularly excelling with large datasets (>1 million cells).
 The tool requires the target table to pre-exist and supports various database types including ClickHouse, MySQL, Oracle, PostgreSQL, and SQL Server.
-Its strength lies in intelligent work distribution - whether using file-based distribution like our DataDriven approach, or other methods like CTID (PostgreSQL-specific), RangeId (numeric ranges), or Random (modulo-based distribution).
+Its strength lies in intelligent work distribution, whether using file-based distribution like our DataDriven approach, or other methods like CTID (PostgreSQL-specific), RangeId (numeric ranges), or Random (modulo-based distribution).

 ## Performance Analysis: Where Theory Meets Reality